pranabdas/python-tutorial/docs/sql-database.md

 apt install sqlite3
 ```

-If you are on macOS, sqlite3 comes preinstalled (checked on Catalina).
-If you
+If you are on macOS, sqlite3 comes preinstalled (checked on Big Sur, 11.4).
+If
-don't have it installed in your computer, you can install from Homebrew:
+you don't have it installed in your computer, you can install from Homebrew:
 ```bash
 brew install sqlite3
 ```